joshuaretallick/cv/README.md

 ## Joshua Retallick

 A highly driven and ambitious junior web developer with an extensive background in Event Management.

-I have recently graduated (Jan 21) from an intensive 12 week course at Makers Academy where I have grown from interested amateur coder into a competent and confident junior developer.
+I have recently graduated (Jan 21) from an intensive 12-week course at Makers Academy where I have grown from interested amateur coder into a competent and confident junior full-stack developer.

-I am looking to take on a career in the tech scene of London or Essex where I can further expand my knowledge in Full-Stack and Front-End development and design.
+I am comfortable with getting to grips with completely new business domains and tech stacks and pride myself on the ability to ramp-up quickly and produce high quality software.

 ## Projects